 To help you with this, we keep mongering about the Play Store in search of some deserving new apps that must be given a shot.
 Today we are here with a new launcher app for Android devices that redefines the use and functionality of a launcher app in its own unique way.

-Thus, the Splay app adds an interesting dimension to multitasking on smartphones.
+Thus, the Circle SideBar app adds an interesting dimension to multitasking on smartphones.
 The app is still in beta state and needs some more refinement to provide a richer user experience.
 What I do not like about the launcher that it replaces the home launcher.
 It would have been better if it had a transparent background and a trigger area that could launch it from anywhere.
 Another drawback that app has is the lack of customization options.
 The only thing you can define is the 7 favorite app shortcuts.

 The basic idea of one hand operation and giving an interesting twist to Pie-like navigation sounds nice but the addition of some options to personalize its look and feel could make it even nicer.
 Anyways, we just look forward to more improvements from the developer.
-The app is available for free at the Google Play Store and requires an device with Android 4.0 or up to run.
+The app is available for free at the Google Play Store and requires a device with Android 4.0 or up to run.